elbruno/wrk541-wip/docs/en/opening-repository-in-GH-codespaces.md

 # Opening the Repository (Local or GitHub Codespaces)

 Choose the workflow that best fits your setup.
-If you're working locally, we assume all required tools are already installed—see the Resources page for a quick prerequisite checklist.
+If you're working locally, we assume all required tools are already installed (see the Resources page for a quick prerequisite checklist).
 If you prefer a fully hosted experience, follow the GitHub Codespaces path.

 === "Local environment"

 1. Open the repository page: [Real World Code Migration with GitHub Copilot Agent Mode](https://github.com/microsoft/aitour26-WRK541-real-world-code-migration-with-github-copilot-agent-mode){:target="_blank"}

-2. Clone the repo to a working folder on your machine:
+1. Clone the repo to a working folder on your machine:

     ```bash
     git clone https://github.com/microsoft/aitour26-WRK541-real-world-code-migration-with-github-copilot-agent-mode.git
     ```

-3. In VS Code, choose **File > Open Folder** and select the cloned folder.
+1. In VS Code, choose **File > Open Folder** and select the cloned folder.

-4. Sign in to GitHub in VS Code and ensure GitHub Copilot is enabled.
+1. Sign in to GitHub in VS Code and ensure GitHub Copilot is enabled.
 (Command Palette → **GitHub: Sign in**.)

-5. Restore dependencies for both projects:
+1. Restore dependencies for the python project:

+    ```bash
-   - **Python app**: `cd src/python-app && pip install -r requirements.txt`
+    cd src/python-app && pip install -r requirements.txt`
-   - **C# app**: `cd src/csharp-app/WeatherApi && dotnet restore`
+    ```

-6. You're ready to follow the rest of the workshop locally.
+1. You're ready to follow the rest of the workshop locally.
 If you need the tool list, see the **Local environment prerequisites** section on the Resources page.

 === "GitHub Codespaces"